-College of FAA, Guides and FAQs, Converting a Filemaker Pro database
+College of FAA, Services, Software, FileMaker Pro, Converting a database

 This document explains how to convert an older Filemaker Pro database so that it may be opened by a newer version of the software.

 - Any Filemaker database that is not hosted on a Filemaker server

 Technology Services at FAA ensures that the databases hosted on our Filemaker servers are kept up-to-date so that they may be opened by current versions of the Filemaker client software.

 However, if you are storing an older Filemaker database on your own computer, in a Box folder, or on a server share, it may have fallen behind the version of the Filemaker software installed on your computer.
 You’ll know this is the case when you try to open the file and instead receive a message that the database needs to be converted.
 Fortunately, Filemaker itself will walk you through a simple conversion process.